MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/licensing-windows-defender-advanced-threat-protection.md

 ![Image of Windows Defender ATP cloud instance](images/atp-windows-cloud-instance-creation.png)

 10. You are almost done.
 You will now get the option to onboard endpoints in your organization by downloading a configuration policy package to onboard Windows10 machines to the service.
-This function is always accessible, as long there is a valid license for Windows Defender ATP in place.
+This function is always accessible as long there is a valid license for Windows Defender ATP in place.

 For additional information on this process please see [configure endpoints](https://technet.microsoft.com/en-us/itpro/windows/keep-secure/configure-endpoints-windows-defender-advanced-threat-protection).